Nourish - Getting Enough Iron on a Plant-Based Diet (Part Three)

 This supplement is designed to be a rich and easily absorbable source of iron.
-Containing rose hips, stabilised rice bran, green barley grass, and acai berry, it provides iron as well as vitamins C & E, allowing for the effective absorption of iron.
+Containing rosehips, stabilised rice bran, green barley grass, and acai berry, it provides iron as well as vitamins C & E. This allows for the effective absorption of iron.

 The most absorbable form of B12 is methylcobalamin.
 Methylcobalamin is the active, coenzyme form of Vitamin B12.
 While the body can readily absorb Vitamin B12 as cobalamin, it must further convert it to a coenzyme form, methylcobalamin, to become metabolically active.
 In this form, it is bioidentical to the predominant and active form found in the body.

 In order to get enough iron on a plant-based diet, B12 is very important.